A reading from the gospel according to John 6:16-21:

 In this episode, there are two important lessons for us.
 First, not all of us can develop a strong faith overnight.
 It took time for the disciples to fully believe in Jesus and to trust in His power.
 So let us be patient with ourselves and others.
 Like the apostles, let us ask the Lord to increase our faith (Luke 17:5).

 Second, by walking on the sea, Jesus is telling us that He is in control.
-With His presence in our life, there is absolutely no need to be afraid even when the strongest storm will rock our boat.
-His grace and mercy are sufficient enough to bring us safely at the shore.
+With His presence in our lives, there is absolutely no need to be afraid even when the strongest storm will rock our boat.
+His grace and mercy are sufficient enough to bring us safely to the shore.